Skip to main content

 Winter 1605A.D.
 Pari Mahal, Lahore Fort

-“The lady Asmat Begum, the wife to Treasurer Ghiyaz Begh, is here to see you, Sultana Begum.”
+“The lady Asmat Begum, the wife of Treasurer Ghiyaz Begh, is here to see you, Sultana Begum.”
 Rukaiya looked up at the eunuch, Rashid, who announced this, still not used to not being called the “Padshah Begum”.
 This new title seemed alien to her.

 “Send her in.”
-She sat up in a graceful posture waiting for the lady to arrive.
-Asmat Begum and her husband had been trusted aides to the Emperor and she needed some people by her side.
+She sat up in a graceful posture, waiting for the lady to arrive.
+Asmat Begum and her husband had been trusted aides to the Emperor, and she needed some people by her side.
 She did not overlook the fact that despite the entire Turkish Harem flocking around the new soon-to-be Padshah Begum, pleasing her with gifts, this lady had come to her threshold first.

 Asmat Begum bowed before her before sitting on the cushion laid down on the floor.